 - Protect the incision site from prolonged exposure to sunlight or tanning lamps while the incision is healing. - Check for any signs and symptoms of infection, such as: increased pain, swelling, redness, fever, drainage of pus or pus-like material from the insertion and removal site.
-If any of these signs or symptoms appears, or if the incision site seems to be opening up, immediately contact the doctor who performed the insertion or removal procedure, the doctor who prescribed Probuphine for you, or another healthcare provider. - After the Removal Procedure: Return to the physician's office 7 days after the procedure to have your stiches removed.
-If you have absorbable stiches, return to have your incision checked to make sure it is healing well.
+If any of these signs or symptoms appears, or if the incision site seems to be opening up, immediately contact the doctor who performed the insertion or removal procedure, the doctor who prescribed Probuphine for you, or another healthcare provider. - After the Insertion Procedure: Keep steri-strips (the thin bandages sticking to your skin) on for 7 days after the procedure.